Q: What is the current tax rate?

 Monthly Withholding Payments: The due dates for monthly withholding payments are the 15th of each month following the withholding period.

-Q: What forms of payment does the tax office accept?
+Q: What forms of payment does RITA accept?

 Q: Can I file or pay online?

 ** Information on this page is an overview and not all inclusive.
 There may be circumstances or individual situations where these guidelines would not apply.
-Please contact the income tax office for further and/or more extensive information.
+Please contact the Holly Cassady in the income tax office at 419-435-6449 or RITA at 1-800-860-7482 for further and/or more extensive information.

 Income Tax Manager

 Tax Administrator Holly Cassady started working for the City of Fostoria Income Tax Department in April 2007.
 She took over as Tax Administrator when the previous administrator retired in the fall of 2007.
 Originally from Findlay, Ohio, Holly moved to Fostoria in 1995.
 She has 20 years of experience in the banking industry before coming to work for the City of Fostoria.